DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/setup.md

 I recommend creating an organization for keeping this course's materials separate from other repositories or materials you might want to add to your account ([video]()).

 Download and install [GitHub Desktop](https://desktop.github.com/).
 This is the easiest way to install and setup git, specially on Windows computers ([video]()).

-Feel free to skip this if you already have git installed and you are comfortable using the command line interface.
+(Feel free to skip this if you already have git installed and you are comfortable using the command line interface).

+## Arduino IDE

+We'll be using the official Arduino IDE.
+It can be sownloaded [here](https://www.arduino.cc/en/software).

-## IDE (code editor)
+## p5js IDE

 We'll be using [VSCode](https://code.visualstudio.com/) from Microsoft with the following extensions: